Baltistan: Fauna

 Baltistan has been called a living museum for wildlife.
 Deosai National Park, in the southern part of the region, is habitat for predators since it has an abundant prey population.
 Domestic animals include yaks (including hybrid yaks), cattle, sheep, goats, horses and donkeys.
 Wild animals include ibex, markhor, musk deer, snow leopards, brown and black bears, jackals, foxes, wolves and marmots.

 Culture

 Balti music and art

-According to Balti folklore, Mughal princess Gul Khatoon (known in Baltistan as Mindoq Gialmo—Flower Queen) brought musicians and artisans with her into the region and they propagated Mughal music and art under her patronage.
+According to Balti folklore, Mughal princess Gul Khatoon (known in Baltistan as Mindoq Gyalmo—Flower Queen) brought musicians and artisans with her into the region and they propagated Mughal music and art under her patronage.
 Musical instruments such as the surnai, karnai, dhol and chang were introduced into Baltistan.

 Dance

 Classical and other dances are classified as sword dances, broqchhos and Yakkha and ghazal dances.
 Chhogho Prasul commemorates a victory by the Maqpon rajas.
 As a mark of respect, the musician who plays the drum (dang) plays for a long time.
 A Maqpon princess would occasionally dance to this tune.
 Gasho-Pa, also known as Ghbus-La-Khorba, is a sword dance associated with the Gasho Dynasty of Purik (Kargil).
 Sneopa, the marriage-procession dance by pachones (twelve wazirs who accompany the bride), is performed at the marriage of a raja.